2016 Minnesota Senate election: Republican

+Predictions

 Competitive districts

 According to MinnPost, the Star Tribune, the Pioneer Press, and MPR News, a total of 19 districts were competitive.
 MinnPost considered 12 districts to be competitive—10 of which were held by the DFL and two by the Republicans, the Star Tribune 19—13 of which were held by the DFL and six by the Republicans, the Pioneer Press six—five of which were held by the DFL and one by the Republicans, and MPR News nine—seven of which were held by the DFL and two by the Republicans.